andylemin/PFUI/DECISIONS.md

 On OpenBSD `/dev` is a static on-disk directory, so the mode persists across reboots; what resets it is `MAKEDEV` during a release upgrade.

+## UDP has a message-size ceiling

+`UDP_DGRAM_CEILING` (1400 bytes) bounds a PFUI message over UDP.
+This is not a buffer that wants raising: a datagram above the link MTU fragments and PF commonly drops fragments, so UDP cannot carry the large answers TCP handles.
+A message above the ceiling is logged and dropped rather than truncated silently.
+Accepted because UDP is lab-only and gated behind `ALLOW_INSECURE_UDP`; the fix for a real deployment is TCP.

 ## Unauthenticated transport

 Neither the TCP nor the UDP transport authenticates or encrypts.
 IPs must reach